 Simple and sensational, Creamy Cheesy Corn Casserole is the perfect side dish for any main entree and it’s ideal for potlucks, family holidays, or random weeknight meals.

 This recipe is very easy to make.
-Basically, you combine corn, milk, butter, cream cheese, cheese, salt, and pepper.
-Top this mixture with crushed potato chips and there you have it!
+Basically, you combine corn, milk,

 After you have a taste of this extraordinary corn casserole, you’ll want to throw away every other corn casserole recipe that you own.
 Bold statement?
 Yes, but it’s just that good.

 This casserole is the perfect comfort food for any occasion.
 It’ has sweet corn,

 This corn casserole recipe using cream cheese instead of making a roux.
 It’s a simple, no-fail method for creamy corn.

 - I prefer frozen corn, but you can use fresh or canned (drained).
 You’ll need 18 to 20 ounces or about 4 cups of corn.